Land Registry Compliant Lease Plan

 Land Registry Plans are mostly a rough sketch.
 It doesn’t show all the details as you might want.
 Although it is a bit more detailed than a floor plan, it can not be matched with a Title Plan.
 There are certain things that a Land Registry Compliant Plan or Lease Plan doesn’t show.

-- Land Registry Compliant or title plan does not show the legal boundary or the dimensions (although there are exceptions).
+- Land registry compliant lease plans or title plan does not show the legal boundary or the dimensions (although there are exceptions).

 - It doesn’t show the T-marks.